 After greeting the caller, I could easily hear and detect that the call was from a call center.
 Plenty of other voices in the background, the quality of the audio, and the first sentence were all a dead giveaway!

-Context of the call was to schedule a meeting with a broker to discuss opportunities of joining a national brokerage firm who is a public company.
+The context of the call was to schedule a meeting with a broker to discuss opportunities of joining a national brokerage firm who is a public company.
 I was further surprised when the dialogue included that the opportunity was available because of my production.

 I don’t sell!